litmuschaos/litmus/community-roles.md

 - [litmuschaos org](https://github.com/litmuschaos): The organization under which all of litmuschaos's activity on GitHub is captured.
 - [@litmuschaos/core-maintainers](https://github.com/litmuschaos/community/blob/main/CORE-MAINTAINERS): The team comprised of all maintainers of the litmus repo.
-- [@litmuschaos/maintainers](https://github.com/litmuschaos/community/blob/main/project/litmuschaos-project-maintainers.yaml): The team comprised of all maintainers of the various projects in the litmuschaos organization: litmusctl, litmus-ui, litmus-go,litmus-docs, website and community repos, etc.
+- [@litmuschaos/maintainers](https://github.com/litmuschaos/community/blob/main/project/litmuschaos-project-maintainers.yaml): The team comprised of all maintainers of the various projects in the litmuschaos organization: litmusctl, litmus-go,litmus-docs, website and community repos, etc.

 ### Community Member